-Nicole Robson, Co-Director of eBook Operations; Lyuba DiFalco, Co-Director of eBook Operations, Elizabeth Parks, eBook Operations Assistant.
+Nicole Robson, Co-Director of eBook Operations; Lyuba DiFalco, Co-Director of eBook Operations, Elizabeth Parks, eBook Design and Production Manager.

 When Robert Gottlieb, Dan Strone, and Lew Korman were conferring about starting an e-book operation at Trident, one point quickly emerged as a guiding principle.
 The e-Book Operations Department had to be constructed so that the authors' interest, Trident's interest, and the literary agents' interest were all completely aligned.
 The new department, as is the case with all of Trident's activities, would be there to serve the clients.
 So it was an easy decision for the clients to participate and benefit: Trident would only charge its customary commission based on revenues received by the authors, and Trident would not become an e-book publisher, profiting at the client's expense, being a rights holder, and finding itself potentially in an adversarial position with authors.

 From that decision, all else flowed.
 By utilizing Trident's e-book operations, authors are empowered and able to make a greater profit than by using an outside service that costs, in many cases, more than double Trident's commission.
 Trident's e-book operations add significant value, allowing the author to devote more time to writing than the mechanics of e-book processes and taking advantage of the latest marketing techniques that may be suited to a particular book.
 As the e-book business evolves, the professional capabilities and knowledge of the Trident e-book team will have a substantial and positive impact on its authors' careers.
 The department is now open to direct submissions from authors who want to do e-book original self-publishing with a book agency's assistance.